top of page

 Counselling

-Sessions last 1 hour and cost £55, meeting each week
+Sessions last 1 hour and cost £55, meeting weekly or fortnightly.

 Life Story Work